george-studenko/100_Days_of_ML_Code/README.md

 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 110: Apr 8 2019

+**Today's Progress**: Learning about the Bresenham's algorithm, moving the object detection with Yolo to a method that can be called into a pipeline, looking for a course to learn more about drone programming

+**Thoughts:** Quite busy days, definitely need more time to keep on track

 ## Day 109: Apr 7 2019

 **Today's Progress**: Researching about the different SDKs available to program drones with python to see if to replace the Udacidrone one, the main ones I found are Dronecode and Dronekit, cheking the WTL Machine Learning infographic.